tibonilab/PirateriaMusicale_indexing/README.md

 Script to generate a JSON file containing the whole index composed by ToC and Composers.

 ### Styler
-Script to generate heading class names to peculiar node in order to let the generated document be styled
+Script to generate heading class names to peculiar nodes in order to let the generated document be styled